Fellowships at Beinecke Library and Yale Library’s Special Collections

 The holdings of the Beinecke Library and Yale Library’s special collections are described in Orbis, the online catalogue of Yale University Library, and in Archives at Yale, a database of descriptions of archival collections also known as finding aids.

-The applications for the 2023-2024 application cycle are now closed.
+The applications for the 2024-2025 application cycle will open on August 1, 2023.
 Please see the individual fellowship pages for more information:

 - Short-term Research Fellowships